ebimor/SLAM/pose_graph_2d/README.md

 ```
 mkdir build && cd build
-cmake -DCMAKE_BUILD_TYPE=Release ..  # it has to be release mode otherwise program will be super slow
+cmake -DCMAKE_BUILD_TYPE=Release ..  # it has to be in release mode otherwise program will be super slow
 make
 ```